Documented to be almost always right 99.7% of the time.

 I met Gorbachev.

-And I honestly, if you look at that birthmark back in like the 1980s, you could see the Eastern Seaboard.
+And I honestly, if you look at that birthmark back in like the 1980s, you could see the eastern seaboard.

 You could see Cape Cod.

-And we had a little fun with uh his first arrival in the United States for a summit meeting with Reagan in Washington.
+And we had a little fun with his first arrival in the United States for a summit meeting with Reagan in Washington.

-And that's when The first known Gorbasm took place is when he landed and got off the plane.
+And that's when the first known gorbasm took place, is when he landed and got off the plane.

 The left in Washington, the media, they were orgasmic because finally the guy that was going to save us from nuclear devastation had arrived.